edauterman/larch/README.md

 ## Limitations

 Our larch implementation is a research prototype and so has several limitations.
 A real-world deployment of larch would require TLS and require the user to authenticate to the log on every interaction (we do not implement this).
 We also do not implement retrieving log entries (we simply validate and store the ciphertext and corresponding signatures).
 For FIDO2, we generate many presignatures, but do not implement the mechanism for refreshing presignatures after these presignatures have been exhausted, and we do not implement using the slower multisignature protocol in the event that new presignatures cannot be established.
 For TOTP, our implementation currently takes the number of relying parties at compilation time.
-Our FIDO2 extension is a proof-of-concept to show compatability and not highly optimized.
+Our FIDO2 Chrome extension is a proof-of-concept to show compatability and not optimized.

 ## Building from source